 In his day, Edward Bulwer-Lytton was very popular; publishers would not have snapped up his manuscripts if the public did not buy his books.
 However, his work has not travelled well over the decades.
 So, perhaps it’s unfair to judge him harshly from the lofty pinnacle of the 21st century.
 Unfair, but still quite fun.

 On that dark and stormy night, Bulwer-Lytton went on to floridly tell his readers that “the rain fell in torrents—except at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.”

 Edward George Earle Bulwer-Lytton’s large body of work has given rise to a coveted literary prize.

 In 1982, English Professor Scott Rice of San Jose State University dreamed up the Bulwer-Lytton Fiction Contest.
 It is awarded annually to the author who can create the worst opening sentence to a novel.

-This gem was penned by Tanya Menezes, who is but 17 summers old.
-Think what mangled English this young lady will be capable of producing once she falls into the clutches of English literature professors.
+Think what joyous English paragraphs this young lady will be capable of producing once she falls into the clutches of English literature professors.

 For decades, the Scottish versifier William Topaz McGonagall has stood unchallenged as the writer of the world’s worst poetry.